-N.C. elections chief orders a minimum number of early in-person voting sites in fall - Salisbury Post
+N.C. elections chief orders minimum number of early in-person voting sites in fall - Salisbury Post

-N.C. elections chief orders a minimum number of early in-person voting sites in fall
+N.C. elections chief orders minimum number of early in-person voting sites in fall

 Associated Press

-RALEIGH (AP) — North Carolina’s top elections administrator on Friday ordered that counties open a minimum number of early in-person voting sites this fall as a way to buttress ballot access during the COVID-19 pandemic.
+RALEIGH — North Carolina’s top elections administrator on Friday ordered that counties open a minimum number of early in-person voting sites this fall as a way to buttress ballot access during the COVID-19 pandemic.
 They’ll also have to be open on otherwise optional voting weekends.

 State Board of Elections Executive Director Karen Brinson Bell cited her emergency powers during a “catastrophe arising from natural causes” and resulting in a disaster declaration for making changes before the high-stakes November election.
 The order also tells election workers that while they will have to wear face coverings at voting centers and Election Day precincts, voters will not be required to do so.